 Artist Award Scheme in focus: Becky Beasley, Charlotte Dawson, David Kefford and Dominique White

 Recently, the Henry Moore Foundation awarded more than £60,000 of funding to directly assist 40 artists in response to the Covid-19 pandemic.
-Each week will be focusing on four of those artists and celebrating the work that they do.
+Each week will be focusing on a selection of those artists and celebrating the work that they do.

 Becky Beasley, installation view of A Gentle Man, 80WSE Gallery, NYU, New York